PitonCMS/Engine/templates/help/README.md

 Help files consist of one markdown file for each topic.

-The filename is passed as a parameter to the `/help/{file}` route.
+The filename is passed as a parameter to the `/support/{subject}/{file}` route without the `.md` extension.

-The markdown file is rendered to HTML at runtime, and loaded into the content block of `help.html`.
+The markdown file is rendered to HTML at runtime.